WanShanJie/Testing-Readme.md-file/README.md

 2. ldap-member-list-script-gid.py
 3. ldap-member-list-script.py

-* scripts can be found in the production server sgspizbxl01a, path: /etc/zabbix/externalscripts
+** scripts can be found in the production server, sgspizbxl01a ** path: /etc/zabbix/externalscripts
 ----------------------------------------------------------------

 ## Purpose